Free weaning plan - Register here

 Most babies lose weight in the first few days after they’ve been born - this is completely normal.
 Those babies who are breastfed can lose somewhere between 5 and 7% of their birth weight, whilst formula-fed babies tend to lose around 3 or 5%4.

 Within 3 or 4 days, the majority of babies will have stopped losing weight4.
 Within around 2-3 weeks, most will have regained their birth weight.
 Some babies may even weigh more than they did at birth3.
-Once your baby is around 3 weeks old, it likely that they’ll be getting the hang of feeding, whether that’s with breast milk or if they’re formula fed.
+Once your baby is around 3 weeks old, it's likely that they’ll be getting the hang of feeding, whether that’s with breast milk or if they’re formula fed.

-If your baby loses a lot of weight, or doesn’t regain their birth weight within 3 weeks, your midwife will monitor the situation and provide you with the advice you need around baby weight gain3.
+If your baby loses a lot of weight, or doesn’t regain their birth weight within 3 weeks, your midwife will monitor the situation and provide you with the advice you need around your infant’s weight gain3.
 If you have any questions, or you need any support with feeding your baby whether they’re breastfed or formula fed, don’t hesitate to speak to your healthcare provider for advice.

 How often should you weigh your baby?